Mental health matters

-This week marked the beginning of the Scottish Mental Health Arts Festival (SMHAF), which runs throughout May and explores the ways that the arts can express and support mental health.
-Lesley Frame Whitelaw talks about the importance of mental health in all our services.
+The Scottish Mental Health Arts Festival (SMHAF) explores the ways that the arts can express and support mental health.
+Lesley Frame Whitelaw talks about how we used SMHAF to explore the importance of mental health in all our services.

 Mental health matters, with 1 in 4 of us experiencing mental health problems at some point in our lives.
 And it doesn’t affect all of us equally – people in poorer areas are twice as likely to suffer severe mental health problems, and much less likely to have access to specialist support.